CHI-CityTech/QuantumMusic/startup_tasks.md

 ## **Setup Instructions for Students**

 Welcome to the **Quantum Music Generation** research project!
 Below are the required steps to get started.
 Each task ensures you have access to the necessary tools, platforms, and resources to collaborate effectively.

+Before starting with the tasks below, please refresh yourselves with the overall [Spring 2025 proposal](https://github.com/CHI-CityTech/QuantumMusic/blob/main/Proposals/Quantum_Music_Proposal_Spring_2025.md).

 ---